Skip to content

 Opportunities to practice

 You’ll be prepared for whatever career path you embark on when you study a law and justice program at UT.
-As a third-year law and justice student, you might elect to join UT College of Law’s Moot Court Board through which you can develop persuasive writing, research, and oral advocacy skills.
-On this board, you will help sponsor three annual intramural competitions where your fellow students compete to win mock court trials.
-Or perhaps you’ll participate in the UT Pro Bono program where, as a law student, you’ll be connected with area attorneys to help them with research and investigatory assistance as they represent indigent clients.
+On the university’s mock trial team, for example, you can compete as an attorney or witness in tournaments around the country.
+And right now, our mock trial team is one of the highest-ranked student-run teams in the nation.
+Or perhaps you’ll participate in the UT Pro Bono program where, as a law student, you’ll be connected with area attorneys to help them with research and investigatory assistance as they represent clients.
 Maybe you’ll attend and participate in lectures from the Institute of American Civics where you can strengthen your civic engagement skills and learn to combat political polarization.
+You could contribute to research and projects through the Appalachian Justice Center that advances just and equitable community visions in Appalachia and the Mountain South.

 Before you even graduate, you’ll have the opportunity to build an impressive resume.
 UT students have gotten to participate in programs like the Tennessee Legislative Internship Program and the US Foreign Service Internship Program, for example.
 Through the Tennessee Legislative Internship Program, students may conduct work in bill analysis, constituent work, and research.
 Students who have the opportunity to intern with the US Foreign Service get two consecutive summers of experience.
 In the first, they receive professional training in Washington, DC, followed by seven weeks working in a State Department policy office.
 In the second, students are given a 10-week assignment to a US Embassy or Consulate abroad.